lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 When an _Azolla_ population has covered a water surface, the plants' growth is directed upwards.
 An _Azolla_ mat can reach a thickness of a few millimetres to 20 to 30 centimetres in extreme scenarios.
 The bottom of the mat is dark and may be submerged by the weight of plants laying on top.
-Inside the _Azolla_ mat, the light quality changes, particularly the red vs far-red light ratio.
+Inside the _Azolla_ mat, the light quality changes, particularly the red vs far-red\footnote{Far-red (FR) light ratio refers to the balance between red (660 nm) and far-red (730 nm) wavelengths.
+Plants use changes in this ratio to detect competition from neighboring plants, influencing their growth and development responses, such as elongation and flowering.} light ratio.
 The plants perceive this light change and adapt their growth as shown in chapter \ref{it_takes_two} \nameref{it_takes_two} or @Dijkhuizen2021.
 The internode distance (distance on the stem between leaves) increases, giving the plant an elongated appearance.
 This is a common response in plants to being overshadowed by other plants; they stretch out towards the light [@Possart2013].